nikbearbrown/mba-economics/chapters/23-the-international-trade-and-capital-flows.md

 **Preview of next chapter:** Chapter 24 introduces the AD/AS model — the workhorse of macroeconomic analysis.
 Your policy's macro effects can be diagrammed in AD/AS space, and the diagram makes visible whether the effect is on aggregate demand, aggregate supply, or both.

 ---

 ## AI Wayback Machine

-**David Ricardo** was introduced comparative advantage in 1817 — the most counter-intuitive proposition in economics.
+**David Ricardo** was an English economist whose *Principles of Political Economy and Taxation* (1817) introduced comparative advantage — the demonstration that even a country that is less efficient than its trading partner at producing every good can benefit from trade by specializing in the goods where its relative disadvantage is smallest.

 **Run this:**

 ```
-Who is David Ricardo, and how does their work connect to international trade we covered in this chapter?
+Who is David Ricardo, and how does their work connect to international
+trade we covered in this chapter?
 Keep it to three paragraphs.
+End with
-End with the single most surprising thing about their career or ideas.
+the single most surprising thing about their career or ideas.
 ```

 → Search **"David Ricardo"** on Wikipedia.